jina-ai/finetuner/docs/notebooks/mesh_to_mesh.md

 <!-- #region id="B3I_QUeFT_V0" -->
 ## Backbone model

-The model, we provide for 3d mesh encoding is called `pointnet++`.
+The model we provide for 3d mesh encoding is called `pointnet++`.
 In the following, we show you how to train it on the modelnet training dataset.
 <!-- #endregion -->

 <!-- #region id="lqg0eY9oknLL" -->
 ## Fine-tuning

-Now that we have data for training and evaluation as well as the name of the model, which we want to train, we can configure and submit a fine-tuning run:
+Now that we have data for training and evaluation. as well as the name of the model, which we want to train, we can configure and submit a fine-tuning run:
 <!-- #endregion -->

 ```python id="rR22MbgITp8M"